Propositional Logic

 - Has at least one row with T

-- Example: $p \land q$ (satisfiable when both true)
+- Example: (satisfiable when both true)

 Unsatisfiable: